New Jersey Route 439: History

 Route 439 originates as an alignment of New Jersey State Highway Route 28, assigned in the 1927 New Jersey state highway renumbering from Route 28 to the intersection with US 1/9.
 The highway was set to serve a new Staten Island crossing, which finally opened on June 29, 1928.
 The highway that ran north of Route 28 and progressed north to the current intersection with Route 82 was New Jersey State Highway Route S-24, which a spur of Route 24 from Phillipsburg to Elizabeth.
 The designations remained intact for over two decades, but across the Arthur Kill in Staten Island, New York State Route 439 (NY 439) was assigned onto the Goethals Bridge, and when the 1953 New Jersey state highway renumbering occurred on January 1, 1953, the highway was redesignated as Route 439 to match up at the state line.

-The NJ alignment has remained intact since, but the New York alignment was decommissioned in 1968.
+Part of the NJ alignment and New York alignment was decommissioned in 1968 as a part do the modernization of the New Jersey Turnpike and Goethals Bridge approach span in conjuration with construction of I-278, this also eliminated the former direct Interchange between the two highways in favor of using the I-278 Interchange to do so.